Facing PF Compliance Issues with Contractors: What Are Our Options and Liabilities?

 Dear Neha,

-It's true that before engaging any external agencies followings regulations should be complied that agencies must be covered under contract labour act EPF & ESIC act.
-Secondly the enforcement officer of epfo is correctly explained the proof of payment must be shown during compliance.
-If your contactor is unable to provide the same you must recover the same amount from the bill raised from the contractor.
-But mind it in this type of issues or dispute principle employer is liable for payment.
+Greetings for the day.
+It's true that before engaging any external agencies, the following regulations should be complied with: agencies must be covered under the Contract Labour Act, EPF, and ESIC Act.
+Secondly, the enforcement officer of EPFO correctly explained that proof of payment must be shown during compliance.
+If your contractor is unable to provide the same, you must recover the same amount from the bill raised from the contractor.
+But keep in mind, in these types of issues or disputes, the principal employer is liable for payment.

 Thanks & Regards,